In certain situations, a hiring department may identify a qualified candidate to be hired into a Temporary position without a formal recruitment.

 Background checks are required for all newly hired employees.
 Returning employees may be subject to a background check dependant on break of service.
 Employees transferring to a new division may also be subject to an updated background check.
 Checks of credit history or driving record are performed based on requirements of the position.

-All candidates offered positions with the University must provide verification of education to ensure they meet the qualifications for their position.
+Candidates offered temporary positions with the University making more than $50,000 annually or $24.00 per hour (regardless of FTE) must provide verification of education to ensure they meet the qualifications for their position.
 Official verification documentation must be received prior to start of employment.
 Failure to provide appropriate documentation by official start date may result in loss of the employment opportunity.

 - The hiring manager will receive notification from Human Resources when the background screening process has been completed.
 Any questionable responses will be escalated to the Associate Director of Human Resources.

 - When the hiring manager receives notification from the Employment Office of the successful completion of the background check, he/she may contact the candidate and agree upon a firm start date.

 - A completed PAF with required signatures and the appropriate offer letter must be forwarded to the Employment Office to complete the hiring process.
 All PAFs need a minimum of two signatures from different individuals.
 The budgetary unit (VP, Provost, Dean, or President) should always be one of the two signatures.
 The required PAF and supporting document can be found at one of the following links Non-Exempt OPS package or Exempt OPS package.
 Refer to How to complete a PAF for assistance.